radarbot-team/radarbot-team-best-pratices/README.md

 Beware of this if your need is to keep data on the device after uninstalling.

 #### External Storage
-The first thing we have to remember is that external storage **can be unmounted or removed** from the device.
-So access may be no longer available.
+This storage **can be unmounted or removed** from the device, so access may be no longer available.
 Always check whether external storage is mounted before trying.
 When the user uninstall the application, all the files will be kept in the device unless they have been saved in the path that the method `getExternalFilesDir()` returns.

 **Important: All applications can read or delete all files that you created in this storage.**